Fall 2020 Academic Plan: Frequently Asked Questions

 Will students be swabbed/tested for COVID-19 prior to the start of school/moving into residence hall?

-The availability of tests for fall 2020 is not currently known.
+The availability and expense of tests prevents us from having mandated on-campus testing for fall 2020.
 At this time, students will not be required to be tested for COVID-19 when they return to campus for Fall 2020.
 The college encourages students to monitor their health.

-Is the Summer Pre-College program for high school students still happening?
+Is the Fall 2020 Pre-College program for high school students still happening?

 Are adult Continuing Education or high school Pre-College courses still happening?